Home » By Course » Breakfasts » Easy Egg Bites Recipe with 5 Flavor Variations

 For easy, to-go breakfasts, I used to only make mini salmon quiche or a breakfast sandwich.
 When there’s a crowd, I found that having a tray of egg bites ready makes mornings way easier.

 They’re protein-packed, easy to customize, and a great way to use up leftovers.
 Chopped meat, frozen veggies, and whatever cheese you’ve got all work perfectly.
 I usually bake a dozen, keep a few in the fridge, and freeze the extras for later.
-They reheat well in the microwave or oven without drying out, so breakfast becomes as simple as heat and eat.
+They reheat well in the microwave or oven without drying out; making breakfast, a snack, or packing a lunchbox as simple as heat and eat.

 These egg muffins are loaded with chopped green onions, are cooling on a black wire rack.